VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: OmniFake Dataset

 \section{OmniFake Dataset}

-In this section, we introduce OmniFake, a hierarchical 5-Level benchmark containing over 200K images designed for fine-grained generalizability evaluation in deepfake detection, as illustrated in Fig.~\ref{fig:omnifake}.
-Details are provided in Supplementary Material.
+In this section, we introduce OmniFake, a hierarchical 5-Level benchmark with over 200K images designed for fine-grained generalizability evaluation in deepfake detection, as illustrated in Fig.~\ref{fig:omnifake}.
+Details are in Supplementary Material.